mateuszkowalke/.dotfiles/readme.md

-# Config and after install scripts for pop os with neovim using CoC as main editor
+# Config and after install scripts for pop os with neovim as main editor

 ### Install